iltempo/rulesio/README.md

 * `ignore_crawlers` -- an array of strings to match against the user agent, includes a number of webcrawlers by default
 * `ignore_if` -- this proc is passed env; if it returns true, the pageview is not reported to WhenAUser
+* `ignore_if_controller` -- a string to be evaluated in the context of the Rails controller instance
 * `custom_data` -- this proc is passed env, and should return a hash to be merged into each automatically generated event

 The WhenAUser::Pageviews middleware uses the same token as WhenAUser::Rack.